MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/activate-office-by-using-mak.md

 - Before you install Office 2016, you can use the [Office Customization Tool (OCT)](activate-office-by-using-mak.md#OCT) or the [Config.xml file](activate-office-by-using-mak.md#ConfigXML).

-- After you install Office 2016, you can use the [product UI](activate-office-by-using-mak.md#OCT), the [Volume Activation Management Tool (VAMT) 3.1](https://docs.microsoft.com/windows/deployment/volume-activation/use-the-volume-activation-management-tool-client), the [ospp.vbs script](tools-to-manage-volume-activation-of-office.md#ospp), or [enable a non-admin user to activate using MAK](activate-office-by-using-mak.md#registry).
+- After you install Office 2016, you can use the [product UI](activate-office-by-using-mak.md#OCT), the [Volume Activation Management Tool (VAMT)](https://docs.microsoft.com/windows/deployment/volume-activation/volume-activation-management-tool), the [ospp.vbs script](tools-to-manage-volume-activation-of-office.md#ospp), or [enable a non-admin user to activate using MAK](activate-office-by-using-mak.md#registry).

 <a name="OCT"> </a>